 As I got a little older and wiser though, I accepted you as perky 32B wonders.
 My twenties saw me love you for the just-enough handful you were – a nifty little size I could fit into spaghetti-strapped, flimsy-fabricked tops and not feel like I was fighting a losing battle against gravity.
-Not having to strap you down and contain you in bras was liberating, so we’d often bob along, boob-loose and fancy free.
+Not having to strap you down and contain you in bras was liberating.
+We’d often bob along, boob-loose and fancy free.
 I could run for the bus and not feel like you were trying to escape off my chest in different directions.

 It was you who first made me reach for the pregnancy test.
 You just wanted to be left alone, screaming blue murder at me if I brushed an arm against you or slept on my side.
 Pregnancy saw you bloom, literally: you tripled in size as if you were auditioning for a Victoria’s Secret catalogue.
 I kitted you out in soft, non-wired 34D maternity bras that looked like parachutes compared to your previous attire.

 Then pregnancy was over and motherhood began and you, dear boobs, gave life to my daughter.
 I was so grateful for breastfeeding.
 You were her lifeline, her comfort, her sole source of sustenance.
 And you were wondrous.
 I was in awe of how you knew how much milk to create, of how you could settle her to sleep like no lullaby ever could.
 Of the mornings when I’d wake up and you were so rock hard that it felt like I’d had a couple of halved coconut shells implanted under my skin overnight.
 It felt frustrating at times always having to worry about what to wear so that I had easy access to you, but all the same it was a sad day to stop breastfeeding.
 Not to worry – a second pregnancy came around soon after and, nine months later, a son.